 "Considered for withdrawal 15/1/2007 on grounds of low usage.
 Reprieved by Library Committee as the author is an ex-president."

-*Their removal from the Calendare Generale is yet another crime which can be laid at the door of Annibale Bugnini.
-Such excisions may appear mere details, but in my view they subvert the diachronic unities which are fundamental to the Church Militant as an institution subsisting in Time as well as in Eternity.
+*Their removal from the Calendare Generale is yet another crime which must be laid at the door of Annibale Bugnini.
+Such excisions may appear mere details, but in my view they subvert the diachronic unities which are fundamental to the Church Catholic as an institution subsisting in Time as well as in Eternity.